cuongpiger/Deep_Learning_Quick_Reference/README.md

     * Nhắc lại các bước cần làm trước khi xây dựng một deep neural network.
     * Giới thiệu về tối ưu hóa model parameter và hyperparameter.
 * **Chapter 04.
 Using Deep Learning to solve Binary Classification problems**
-  * **Binary classification and deep neural networks**: introduce in this chapter we are going to discuss the binary classification using deep neural network
+  * **Binary classification and deep neural networks**:
+    * Introduce in this chapter we are going to discuss the binary classification using deep neural network.
+We are also discuss about the benefits and drawbacks of deep neural network compared to tradional classifier in this section.
-    *
+    * What is the situation in which we should use deep neural networks and where we should not.
+  * **Case study - epileptic seizure recognition**:
+    * Introduce the **EEG** dataset including 178 features that we use to build the classifier model in this chapter.
+    * **Defining out dataset**: where can I download this EEG dataset.
+    * **Loading data**: prepare training data, val data and test data before training the model.
+    * **Model inputs and outputs**: repeat what is input data and the features for it.
+Relabel for target variable.
+    * **The cost function**: using the binary cross-entropy (log loss) cost function and introducing its formula.
+    * **Using metrics to _assess_ [quyết định] performace**: introducting the ROC-AUC.
+  * **Building a binaru classifier in keras**:
+    * Introduce **checkpoint callback** technique to save network's weights avoiding variance bias.
+    * Using ROC-AUC, Precision, Recall and F1-score to model's evaluation.

 # Linh tinh
 * Source code tác giả: [https://github.com/PacktPublishing/Deep-Learning-Quick-Reference](https://github.com/PacktPublishing/Deep-Learning-Quick-Reference)